Breast Cancer Risk and Prevention

 Chemoprevention

 Chemoprevention is the use of medications to prevent cancer.
-Tamoxifen was the first chemoprevention medicine to receive FDA approval.
-The Breast Cancer Prevention Trial showed that tamoxifen reduces a pre-or post-menopausal high-risk woman's chances of breast cancer by as much as one-half.
+Tamoxifen was the first chemoprevention medicine approved by the FDA.
+The Breast Cancer Prevention Trial showed that tamoxifen lowers a pre-or post-menopausal high-risk woman's chances of breast cancer by as much as one-half.

 Raloxifene is another selective estrogen receptor modulator (SERM) that can prevent breast cancer in postmenopausal women.
 This medication is also used to prevent and treat osteoporosis.
-Raloxifene also works by blocking estrogen's effects in the breast and other tissues but seems to have fewer risks than tamoxifen.
-Raloxifene doesn't exert estrogen-like effects on the uterus, so there is no increased risk of endometrial cancer.
+Raloxifene also works by blocking estrogen's effects in the breast and other tissues, but seems to have fewer risks than tamoxifen.
+Raloxifene doesn't have estrogen-like effects on the uterus, so there is no increased risk of endometrial cancer.

 The National Surgical Adjuvant Breast and Bowel Project studied both tamoxifen and raloxifene for breast cancer chemoprevention in the STAR trial.
-Women took either tamoxifen or raloxifene daily for five years.
-The results showed that tamoxifen and raloxifene both reduced the risk of invasive breast cancer in high-risk women by about 50%.
+Females took either tamoxifen or raloxifene daily for five years.
+The results showed that tamoxifen and raloxifene both lower the risk of invasive breast cancer in high-risk women by about 50%.

 Your risk of breast cancer and screening recommendations is based on your personal history and goals.
 Talk with your provider about your risk and your options for screening.